dftlibs/numgrid/README.md

 This was done to simplify memory management and avoid memory leaks and strange effects.
 The client can now query the number of grid points before computing the grid for a certain atom type.
 Sounds cumbersome but is not a problem in practice.
+For the Python interface this is not a problem at all since it takes care of that.

 ### Compute one center at a time